-Designed and built by Space Systems / Loral, the LS-1300 is an advance satellite bus primarily used for geostationary communications.
+Designed and built by SS/L, the LS-1300 is an advance satellite bus primarily used for geostationary communications.
 It is powered by an ion-electric propulsion system to reduce the weight of the satellite bus.

-It can carry 5,500kg of payload.
-It renders a total satellite power ranging between 5kW and 12kW with the on-board transmitter power of 5,000 RF watts.
+It can carry 5,500kg of payload and renders a total satellite power ranging between 5kW and 12kW with the on-board transmitter power of 5,000 RF watts.

-The satellite bus is designed to serve for a period of 15 years and will retire after 17 years of launch into orbit.
+The satellite bus is designed to serve for a period of 15 years and will retire after 17 years.

-The LS-1300 was first introduced in 1980s and can carry 70 active transponders.
-With lightweight and robust structure, the satellite bus is equipped with fuel efficient attitude and station keeping thrusters, batteries, and modern command and control systems.
+The LS-1300 was first introduced in the 1980s and can carry 70 active transponders.
+With its lightweight and robust structure, the satellite bus is equipped with a fuel-efficient attitude and station-keeping thrusters, batteries, and modern command and control systems.

 Launch vehicle for Optus 10

-In October 2011, Singtel agreed to launch the satellite aboard Ariane 5 rocket, which is manufactured by European Space Agency (ESA).
-Arianespace will provide the launch service operations for the satellite.
+In October 2011, Singtel agreed to launch the satellite aboard the Ariane 5 rocket, which was manufactured by European Space Agency (ESA).
+Arianespace provided the launch service operations for the satellite.

-It will be launched from the Guiana Space Centre located in French Guiana.
+It was launched from the Guiana Space Centre located in French Guiana.

-Optus 10 can be controlled from four operational centres, which include East Coast Australia, West Coast Australia, South Coast Australia and North Coast New Zealand using ground equipment hardware and software.
-These centres will be used for satellite tracking and data delivery.
-The operational centres will also coordinate during launch missions.
+The Optus 10 can be controlled from four operational centres, which include east, west and south coast Australia and north coast New Zealand, using ground equipment hardware and software.
+These centres are used for satellite tracking and data delivery.
+The operational centres also coordinate during launch missions.

-The ground station will be designed and manufactured by Space Systems / Loral and installed at the international customer sites.
-The telemetry tracking and command (TT&C) system will enable the ground station operators to identify, command, control and monitor the satellite when diverging from its geostationary orbit.
+The ground station was designed and manufactured by SS/L and installed at the international customer sites.
+The telemetry, tracking and command (TT&C) system enables the ground station operators to identify, command, control and monitor the satellite when diverging from its geostationary orbit.